 Do you read romance novels?
 I’m a sucker for a good one.
 Oprah Magazine published a list of The 20 Greatest Ever Romance Novels.
 I can vouch for #7.

 The ladies on my new favorite podcast – Forever 35 – were talking up this Netflix series.

 Speaking of Netflix, did you see Fyre Festival documentary this week?
 Oh man.
-As a former project manager – it made me physically uncomfortable to watch the chaos unfold.
+As a former project manager – it made me physically uncomfortable to the disorganization and chaos.
 But it was totally gripping and I could not look away…

 And one more movie (can you tell it’s been really cold out and I haven’t left the house?)
 This documentary about a high school science fair competition was great.